Does Florida have State-Funded Health Insurance?

 - People with disabilities

-Programs like the Statewide Medicaid Managed Care (SMMC) help people get care at home instead of moving into a facility.
+Programs like Statewide Medicaid Managed Care (SMMC) enable eligible individuals to receive care at home rather than moving to a facility, preserving independence while still getting necessary support.

 What About the Affordable Care Act (ACA) in Florida?

-Even though Florida didn’t expand Medicaid, the ACA Marketplace (Healthcare.gov) is still available.
+Even though Florida did not expand Medicaid, residents can still access health insurance through the ACA Marketplace (Healthcare.gov).

-Many Floridians qualify for big discounts on private insurance plans based on income.
-It’s worth checking out.
+- Many Floridians qualify for subsidies based on income.

 Why Didn’t Florida Expand Medicaid?